Zomega/garnets/docs/chemtable.md

 # - ... (other properties like boil, density, reactivity, etc.)
 ```

-## Limitations and Considerations

-The source code notes some simplifications and areas for future enhancement, for instance, regarding phase diagrams and complex chemical reactions.
-The specific contexts for some abundance metrics could also be further clarified.

 ## Accessing Gas Data

 To use this data, other modules typically import the `gases` list and then iterate through it or look up specific gases by their properties (like `symbol` or `num`).